-Even in plants a huge number of different fatty acids are found.
-We are interested in enzymes which introduce new functionalities (i.e. double bonds at unusual positions or conjugated double bonds) in the fatty acid backbone in order to obtain new seed oils for biotechnological, nutritional and medical purposes.
-Moreover we study the biochemical pathways or networks that led to an increase in the seed oil content of oilseed crop plants and oleogenous algae.
-Two other projects deal with the biochemistry and function of sphingolipids in plants and fungi as well as with wax ester forming enzymes.
-In addition we aim to identify chemical signals by metabolomics approaches that are exchanged during the infection between Verticillium longisporum and Arabidopsis thaliana.
+We study the biochemical pathways or networks that led to an increase in the seed oil content of oilseed crop plants and oleogenous algae.
+Two other projects deal with the biochemistry and function of sphingolipids in plants with wax ester forming enzymes.
+In addition we aim to identify chemical signals by metabolomics approaches that are exchanged during the interaction between insects and Arabidopsis thaliana.